-Under HIPAA, the federal law regarding medical information storage and access, you can request copies of your full medical records from all of your healthcare providers.
-This can be done in person or by written request; it may be possible to do so over the phone, depending on whether your healthcare provider feels that an appropriate level of proof of identity can be provided in this way.
+Under HIPAA, the federal law regarding medical information storage and access, you can request copies of your full medical records from all your healthcare providers.
+This can be done in person or by written request.
+It may be possible to do so over the phone, depending on whether your healthcare provider feels that is an appropriate level of proof of identity.

 - Social Security number

-Remember that each healthcare provider is only required to store and provide access to records documenting healthcare they provided.
-If you have used multiple physicians or have a complex medical history, you will have to contact all of these healthcare providers to make sure you have a complete medical records history.
+Remember that each healthcare provider stores records documenting the healthcare they provided.
+If you have used multiple physicians or have a complex medical history, you will have to contact all of these healthcare providers to have a complete medical record history.

 What to do if you have trouble

-If you’ve made a written request and received no response, don’t assume the worst.
-Try calling your healthcare provider’s office and confirm that they’ve actually received your request.
-If they confirm receipt but haven’t done anything or object to the request, ask to see the provider’s “Notice of Privacy Practices,” which should include the contact information for a privacy official who can help.
+If you have made a written request and received no response, then call your healthcare provider’s office.
+If they confirm receiving your request but haven’t done anything then see the provider’s “Notice of Privacy Practices.”
+It should include the contact information for a privacy official who can help.
 And remember, healthcare providers have 30 days to gather and provide copies of your medical records, so make sure you’ve allowed enough time.
-If you feel your rights to access your health information in a timely fashion have been violated, you can file a complaint with with the U.S. Department of Health & Human Services; just make sure to file the complaint within 180 days.
+If you feel your rights to access your health information in a timely fashion have been violated, you can file a complaint with the U.S. Department of Health & Human Services; just make sure to file the complaint within 180 days.

 Special instructions for veterans’ medical and health records

 Various military and government agencies hold veteran and military medical records.
 Each branch has some additional policies concerning these records.
 It may seem complicated as military medical records are treated differently, whether they are related to outpatient medical services or treatment requiring a hospital stay.
 So, you need to check-in at least two places, for complete military medical records history: